 - In a medium bowl, add the flour mix, baking powder, salt and xanthan gum.
 Mix with a whisk until fully combined.
 Set aside.

-- With a large bowl and medium bowl close together, separate the eggs, placing the yolks in the large bowl and the whites in the medium bowl.
+- With the bowl of a stand mixer and medium bowl or container close together, separate the eggs, placing the yolks in the large bowl and the whites in the medium bowl.

-- Beat the yolks on medium speed until they get pale yellow in color.
-It should take about 2 minutes.
-Add the milk, vinegar and butter and milk and mix for another minute.
+- Beat the yolks on medium speed until they get pale yellow in color, 2 - 4 minutes.

 - Preheat the oven to 350 F.